wxt-dev/wxt/docs/entrypoints/content-scripts.md

       },
     });

-    // Yoy must call `mount` to add the UI to the page. ui.mount();
+    // You must call `mount` to add the UI to the page. ui.mount();
   },
 });